I Ching and probabilities

 5/16+3/16 = 7/16+1/16 = 1/2

 On the other hand, the probability of obtaining a mutant line yang is different from the probability of obtaining a mutant line yin (3/16 against 1/16).
-What clearly differentiates pulling by yarrow from pulling by the rods !
+What clearly differentiates drawing by yarrow from drawing by the rods !
 On the other hand, the general probability to obtain a mutant line is the same one (1/4)

 Probability of a change